 The Echelon 3 component of the computing model is where the ePIC collaborator doing analysis or developing software directly encounters the computing system.
 People will access ePIC computing from their institutional cluster, their work desktop, their personal laptop, and so on.
-Serving these use cases is the role of Echelon 3, and the Echelon 1 and 2 based services that support the Echelon 3s (like access to data).
-Like Echelon 2, Echelon 3 resources are global, as well as local to the user.
-These resources are numerous, diverse, often volatile and opportunistic, restricted in their use, and not suited to be managed as Collaboration resources.
+Serving these use cases is the role of Echelon 3.
+Like Echelon 2, E3 resources are global, as well as local to the user.
+These resources are numerous, diverse, volatile, restricted in their use, not suited to be managed as Collaboration resources.
 Rather the Collaboration will provide the tools, interfaces, connection points, data access mechanisms and support mechanisms to make such resources effective portals and analysis processing resources for ePIC analysis.